Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/cancel-notification-order/_index.nb.md

 ## Response

 ### Response codes
-- 200 OK: The notification order status was successfully retrieved.
+- 200 OK: The notification order was cancelled.
+No notifications will be sent.
-- 404 Not Found: No order matching the provided ID were found.
-Refer to problem details in response body for further information.
+- 404 Not Found: No order matching the provided ID were found
 - 401 Unauthorized: Indicates a missing, invalid or expired authorization header.
 - 403 Forbidden: Indicates that required scope or Platform Access Token is missing or invalid.
+- 409 Conflict: The order cannot be cancelled due to current processing status

 ### Content-Type
 - application/json